-The College of Human Sciences at Auburn University is offering a summer (10 weeks) study abroad experience focusing on the subjects below:
+The College of Human Sciences at Auburn University is offering a summer (11 weeks) study abroad internship experience focusing on the subjects below:

 The program aims to introduce and familiarize students with a culture that is distinctly different from their own.
 It is expected that this month long experience in various locations in Nepal will help students to understand global perspectives in human sciences, broaden their world view, develop a sense of well-being, engage with the local culture, and learn to see the world from a different lens.
 At the trips conclusion it is expected that students will understand and appreciate cultural diversity, develop awareness about global issues, and improve their global competence - in short they will become true global citizens.
 Students will also interact with various NGOs and communities whereby they will directly participate in community development, village rebuilding, and disaster relief.